Cranberry Juice: Health Benefits and Risks

 1. Prevent UTIs

-According to one study, consuming cranberry juice had a 32% risk reduction of recurrent infections.3 Cranberry juice also had a 35% greater risk reduction than tablet supplements.
+According to one study, consuming cranberry juice had a 32% risk reduction of recurrent infections.
+Cranberry juice also had a 35% greater risk reduction than tablet supplements.6

 Cranberry juice may benefit your cardiovascular health due to its high polyphenolic compounds.
-Polyphenols decrease inflammation and cholesterol to improve blood vessel function and arterial stiffness related to high blood pressure or hypertension.6
+Polyphenols decrease inflammation and cholesterol to improve blood vessel function and arterial stiffness related to high blood pressure or hypertension.9

 Studies suggest cranberry juice may positively affect gut health.
-After six weeks of consuming cranberry juice, one study’s participants showed significant improvements in constipation.7 The study also found higher levels of Coriobacteriaceae and Bilophila, suggesting more gut microbial activity.
+After six weeks of consuming cranberry juice, one study’s participants showed significant improvements in constipation.
+The study also found higher levels of Coriobacteriaceae and Bilophila, suggesting more gut microbial activity.10

 Cranberries have anti-inflammatory effects, much like celery.
 Celery juice is rich in luteolin and pyrroloquinoline quinone for decreased gut inflammation.
 However, strained celery juice lacks enough fiber to aid digestion.
-More research is necessary to determine whether cranberry juice has other digestive benefits.
+Some research also indicates cranberries offer anti-inflammatory effects that can help protect against helicobacter pylori-related ulcers.11 Still, more research is necessary to determine whether cranberry juice has other digestive benefits.

-Because cranberry juice diversifies the gut microbiome, it’s possible it also helps restore healthy vaginal bacteria to ward off UTIs in menopausal women.8 Prior research — albeit limited — has also indicated cranberries neutralize vaginal odors.
+Because cranberry juice diversifies the gut microbiome, it’s possible it also helps restore healthy vaginal bacteria to ward off UTIs in menopausal women.
+Prior research—albeit limited—has also indicated cranberries neutralize vaginal odors.12

-Cranberry juice is an excellent source of magnesium, which may reduce muscle cramps during menstruation.9 Women with severe premenstrual syndrome (PMS) and related conditions can receive muscular relief thanks to magnesium’s anti-inflammatory compounds and antioxidants.
+Cranberry juice is an excellent source of magnesium, which may reduce muscle cramps during menstruation.
+Women with severe premenstrual syndrome (PMS) and related conditions can receive muscular relief thanks to magnesium’s anti-inflammatory compounds and antioxidants.13

 Research indicates that cranberry juice helps boost immunity and support a healthy immune system to fight possible infections.

 Cranberries have polyphenols and proanthocyanidins, giving the fruit bright red pigmentation.
-Prior research shows polyphenols and proanthocyanidins help prevent cancer, including oral cancer.12 According to researchers, polyphenols in cranberry juice prevent biofilm formation for dental caries and periodontitis, an oral infection, and reduce bacteria on the gums.13
+Prior research shows polyphenols and proanthocyanidins help prevent cancer, including oral cancer.
+According to researchers, polyphenols in cranberry juice prevent biofilm formation for dental caries and periodontitis, an oral infection, and reduce bacteria on the gums.16, 17

 Because commercial cranberry juice usually has a lot of sugar, the side effects of cranberry juice could include glucose spikes when consumed in large quantities.
-Drinking too much may also cause weight gain or diarrhea.
+Be mindful of your diet’s overall glycemic index, and adjust your portion sizes as needed.
+Drinking too much cranberry juice may also cause weight gain or diarrhea.

-Cranberries are high in oxalates, which are found in kidney stones.16 Individuals prone to kidney stones should steer clear of cranberry juice or supplement it only occasionally.
+Cranberries and cranberry extracts are high in oxalates, which are found in kidney stones.
+Individuals prone to kidney stones should steer clear of cranberry juice or supplement it only occasionally.22

-People taking certain medications should avoid drinking cranberry juice.
-Miradon, coumadin, and dicumarol have moderate effects from cranberry interactions.17 Lipitor and cranberries also have negative interactions, slowing the body’s ability to break down atorvastatin.
+People taking certain medications may need to avoid drinking cranberry juice or monitor their portion sizes.
+Miradon, coumadin, and dicumarol have moderate effects from cranberry interactions.
+Lipitor and cranberries also have negative interactions, slowing the body’s ability to break down atorvastatin.23

-Recent research displays conflicting results on the interaction between cranberry juice and warfarin, one of the most popular blood thinners.18 Some studies say it has no effect, while others say the amount of vitamin K could increase the thinning effect of warfarin.
-Always check with your doctor before mixing cranberry juice with current medications.
-Likewise, consume cranberry juice in moderation to reduce side effects.
+Research displays conflicting results on the interaction between cranberry juice and warfarin, one of the most popular blood-thinning medications.
+Some studies say it has no effect, while others say the amount of vitamin K could increase the effects of blood thinners.
+Always check with your healthcare provider before mixing cranberry juice with current medications.
+Likewise, consume cranberry juice in moderation to reduce side effects.24

 Thank you!
 Your submission has been received!